-Animated adventure "How to Train Your Dragon" slew the competition at North American theaters in its debut weekend, thrashing "Alice in Wonderland" in a battle of the 3-D blockbusters, industry figures showed Monday.
+Animation adventure "How to Train Your Dragon" roared to the top of the North American box office in its debut weekend, beating out "Alice in Wonderland" in a battle of the 3-D blockbusters, industry figures showed Sunday.

-The DreamWorks fantasy about a young Viking who ends up taming a dragon pulled in 43.7 million dollars in the Friday-to-Sunday period, on the back of freshly-hiked movie ticket prices.
+The DreamWorks fantasy about a young Viking who ends up the owner of a pet dragon pulled in 43.3 million dollars in the Friday-to-Sunday period, on the back of freshly-hiked movie ticket prices.

-The live-action version of Lewis Carroll's children's classic starring Johnny Depp has earned 293 million dollars total including 17.7 million dollars this weekend, box office tracker Exhibitor Relations reported.
+It knocked Tim Burton's "Alice" off her perch as the number one film for three weeks running.
+The live-action version of Lewis Carroll's children's classic starring Johnny Depp and Mia Wasikowska has earned 293 million dollars total including 17.2 million this weekend, box office tracker Exhibitor Relations reported.

-That put it ahead of "Bounty Hunter," a comedy starring Jennifer Aniston and Gerard Butler, which came in fourth with a 12 million-dollar take, and "Diary of a Wimpy Kid," an adaptation of the Jeff Kinney cartoon novels, which slipped three places to fifth in the box office with 10 million.
+That put it ahead of "Bounty Hunter," a comedy starring Jennifer Aniston and Gerard Butler, which came in fourth with a 12.4-million-dollar take, and "Diary of a Wimpy Kid," an adaptation of the Jeff Kinney cartoon novels, which slipped three place to fifth in the box office with 10 million.

 Holding steady at sixth was "She's Out of My League," in which a stunning woman and a dorky guy fall in love.
 The film earned 3.5 million dollars.